ualter/aws-skills-mapping-iac/README.md

 │   └── infrastructure.py
 │
 |
-├── deployment.py           # <---- Modeling your Application and its Stacks
+├── deployment.py           # <---- Modeling your Application, its Stage and Stacks
-├── environment.py          # <---- Stages, Environments and Properties of your Application
+├── environment.py          # <---- Environments and Stage Configurations information
-├── app.py                  # <---- Instantiate the Application and deploy
+├── app.py                  # <---- Instantiate an Application (Stage) and deploy it
-|                           #       in a environment.
-Instantiate it multiple
+|                           #       in a environment with a specific desired configuration.
-|                           #       times to deploy in more than one environment
+|                           #       (Instantiate it multiple times to deploy in more than one environment/stage)
-├── pipeline.py             # <---- Create an AWS Pipeline and CodeBuild for Production stage deploy └── constants.py            # <---- Well, you know... :-)
+├── pipeline.py             # <---- Create an AWS Pipeline and CodeBuild (self-mutating) for the Application IaC deployment (Optional)
+└── constants.py            # <---- Well, you know... :-)

 ```